Electrical and Computer Engineering

 Program Objectives & Student Outcomes

-The Undergraduate Programs are guided by a set of objectives and outcomes which have been developed in consultation with students, faculty, alumni, the advisory board, and other affected parties.
+The Undergraduate Programs are guided by a set of objectives and outcomes which have been developed in consultation with students, faculty, alumni, and employers.

 Program Educational Objectives describe the overall career and professional accomplishments that the program is preparing graduates to achieve.

-- Within five years following graduation, our graduates will have:
+Within a few years following graduation, our graduates will have:

-- progressed in their careers as indicated by promotions, positions of leadership, awards, recognitions, entrepreneurial activities, products or processes developed, patents, and/or publications;
+- progressed in their careers as indicated by increasing responsibility, awards, recognitions, entrepreneurial activities, products or processes developed, patents, and/or publications;

 - advanced their knowledge and expertise as indicated by continuing education, advanced degrees, and/or professional registration;